WildMeOrg/Wildbook/src/test/README.md

 Tests should be created under the `src/test/java/org/ecocean/` directories, corresponding to the java class which are testing.
 The test class name should follow the convention of adding the suffix `Test` to the java class name, such as `AnnotationTest.java` for tests of code within `Annotation.java`.

-Ultimately, almost all Wildbook java classes will have a corresponding `*Test.java` class.
+Eventually, almost all Wildbook java classes will have a corresponding `*Test.java` class.
 If one does not exist to add new tests to, it should be created using the above naming convention.
+That being said, edits to existing classes may not require full understanding of a class, while testing does.
+If you choose not to make a unit test for an existing class, make a note of that choice in the PR and explain why.

 There are many tutorials and guides to using JUnit online, such as [this one](https://www.vogella.com/tutorials/JUnit/article.html).